psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 Authorization Framework [@!RFC6749].
 It aims to reach the security goals laid out in the [Attacker Model].

-## Network Layer
+## Network Layer Protections

-To protect against network attackers, all interactions MUST be encrypted using TLS version 1.2 or later and follow [@!RFC7525].
+To protect against network attackers, clients, authorization servers, and resource servers MUST only offer TLS protected endpoints and MUST establish connections to other servers using TLS.
+TLS connections MUST be set up to use TLS version 1.2 or later and follow [@!RFC7525].

+Endpoints for the use by web browsers MUST use methods to ensure that connections cannot be downgraded using TLS Stripping attacks.
+A preloaded [@preload] HTTP Strict Transport Security policy [@!RFC6797] can be used for this purpose.
+Some top-level domains, like .bank and .insurance, have set such a policy and therefore protect all second-level domains below them.

+For a comprehensive protection against network attackers, all endpoints SHOULD additionally use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates.
+Note: Even if an endpoint uses only organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoints and conduct man-in-the-middle attacks.

 ## Profile